Learning

 A · C · D · F · H · M · N · O · P · R · S · W

-No two HEors will HE exactly the same way, and very few will ever fit the exact description of a style of HE, in fact, most probably wouldn’t even say that they had a ‘style’, but there are a number of themes and philosophies that come up time and time again, so here are the basics…
+No two families will home ed in exactly the same way, and very few will ever fit the exact description of one style of home; in fact, most probably wouldn’t even say that they had a single ‘style’ and that they are using a mix of approaches or styles, and most will try different styles at different stages.
+There are a number of styles and philosophies that come up time and time again; this is a very brief and simplified summary of what many home ed families are doing.

-The idea is that you do hundreds of ‘school’ trips and the child (and often parent) learns from people that really know what they are on about, i.e. tour guides, experts etc. Also supplemented by lots of hands-on, practical activities at home.
+This can involve lots of trips out where the child (and often parent) learns from people that know what they are talking about, i.e. tour guides, experts etc. These are supplemented by lots of hands-on, practical activities at home.
+These are usually cross-curricular rather than studying subjects separately.

-Autonomous learning (also known as unschooling and child-led learning)
+Autonomous learning/self-directed education (also known as unschooling and child-led learning)

 Charlotte Mason